spinecone/build-a-bot-workshop/set_up_github.md

 *
 Fork the hello world bot template at https://github.com/tpinecone/hello-world-bot/

-(Note: by forking the hello world bot template, you'll be able to create a new git repo for your bot and changes you make to it.
-This won't be covered by this workshop.)
+(Note: by forking the hello world bot template, you'll be able to make changes separate from the template repo.
+The workshop will not cover these steps.)
 *
 Copy the HTTPS clone url for the fork (it should resemble https://github.com/[your username]/hello-world-bot.git)
 *